paladinlll/JumperShape/README.md

 });
 ```
 * The preload objects will be load one by one in a StartCoroutine.
 In case we need an object the hasn't been loadded, it'll be forced to load it.
+* We don't load everything to screen.
+We just load the object when it is in about 10 unit(1200 pixel) with the circle.
+* Each time generator a new part of game.
+We has enough infomation to preload the objects before it was be used.

 ## Leaderboard Service Information
 Leaderboard service doesn't exist yet, but will be built at a future time.
 It will be call when showing reult popup.